Table of Contents

 Change the Wording or URL on the Latest Tab

-theme file using a code editor and change line 8
+theme file using a code editor and change the link text on line 8

 <a href='/' class='c-tags-list__link'>Home</a>

-As shown above, the Latest tab URL will point to the homepage.
-If you want to point to another page, change the link href
+By default, the Latest tab points to the homepage.
+To point it elsewhere, change the link href

 <a href='/topics' class='c-tags-list__link'>Home</a>

-If you want to only show specific tags, open the partials/tags-list.hbs
+To show only specific tags, open the partials/tags-list.hbs

 theme file using a code editor and replace line 4